VKev/Cloudflare-Nuke/README.md

       id: 16d30729-f27e-474a-885c-5d285804a7ac
 ```

+`CachePurge` represents the purge-everything cache action per zone.
+Add it to the `resource-types` excludes list if you want to skip cache purges.

 ## Caution!

 Be aware that *cf-nuke* is a very destructive tool, hence you have to be very